Android Central Verdict

 Oddly enough, while Samsung includes little raised bumps on the inside corners to keep the phone closing completely flat, it doesn't have any kind of feet or raised edges on the back.
 While it's nice to have a phone without a giant camera hump that makes it wobble on a table — here's looking at you Z Fold 3 — this completely flat, shiny back brings back memories of another phone from many a year ago: the Nexus 4.

 In short, if you place the Z Flip 3 on a flat surface that's not level, expect it to slowly scoot itself off the edge when you least expect it.
-Putting a case on it, like one of Samsung's leather cases, fill alleviate this problem.
+Putting a case on it, like one of Samsung's leather cases, fully alleviates this problem.

 Stereo speakers are made possible through a combination of a larger earpiece in the top bezel above the display and a standard speaker next to the USB-C port on the bottom of the phone.
 Those speakers are slightly quieter than the Fold 3 at max volume and don't sound quite as deep, but have less distortion at higher volume.
 Either way, this is a massive improvement over the single speaker found on the Z Flip 5G.